 David works as a GP in Torry.
 He had the privilege of growing up in a Christian family, and is now married to Kaye.
 They have two young sons, John and Matthew, and an even younger daughter, Ruth.
 Out of hours David plays a little football and golf, enjoys fine tea, and can be heard scraping a tune on the violin for a local orchestra or in the music group at church.

-Nicola works in the church office one and a half days a week.
+Nicola works in the church office two days a week.
 From Belfast originally, she studied at Aberdeen University before moving to SW England, then back to Aberdeen in 2001.
 Nicola is married to Patrick and they have three boys, Robert, Jonny and Christopher.

 Drew is responsible for leading the music at Trinity.
 He retired in 2007 from St Margaret’s School for Girls in Aberdeen where he was Head of Music for many years.
 He now has an active career as a chamber music pianist and accompanist.
 Drew is married to Fiona and they have one son, David, who lives in Hampshire.

 Ben is the Ministry Trainee at Trinity.
 He is involved in different aspects of ministry, including preaching and leading our Tr:uth Group.
 Alongside his work at Trinity he attends the Cornhill Training Course in Glasgow part-time.
 Originally from Edinburgh, Ben has been in Aberdeen for a number of years now and before coming to work at Trinity Ben was a primary school teacher for 5 years.
-He is married to Sarah and they have two sons, Joshua and Daniel.
+He is married to Sarah and they have two sons and a daughter, Joshua, Daniel and Poppy.